OliverGilmi/DiscordRadioBot/README.md

      "joinloggings": "896710085521321995"
      ```

- 12. Now the file should look similar to this.
+ 12. Now the file should look something like this.
 If it does, save the file and then you're good to go.
      ```json
      {
        "owner": [439868330996924417],